simster7/sol-hackathon/program/README.md

 ### TransferFunds
 This is essentially the implementation described in the Background section!

-First, we figure out how much is owed by looking at `mark_price - index_price` ($P - I$).
-Then, we find the amount of time that has elapsed since `reference_time` ($T$ days).
-The amount owed is $|P - I| * F * T$ where $F$ is the funding rate.
+First, we figure out how much is owed by looking at `mark_price - index_price` (_P - I_).
+Then, we find the amount of time that has elapsed since `reference_time` (_T_ days).
+The amount owed is _|P - I| * F * T_ where _F_ is the funding rate.
 We then transfer that amount between the appropriate funds.
 If there are insufficient funds, there might be a need to liquidate, but **I'm assuming that there are enough incentives in place to perform the liquidation before that happens.**

 ### UpdateIndexPrice / UpdateMarkPrice
 Arguments: